j0shl0be/phone-free-desk/README.md

 A Raspberry Pi 5 project that uses computer vision and robotics to spray your face with water when you reach for your phone during Do Not Disturb mode.

 **How it works:**
-- **Improved edge detection** automatically finds dark rectangular phones
+- **YOLOv8 object detection** finds your phone automatically (any color, any lighting)
-- Hand detection triggers when your hand overlaps the phone
+- Person detection triggers when you reach for the phone
-- Face detection tracks your face location for targeting
+- Smart targeting aims at your head/face area
 - Inverse kinematics calculates servo angles to aim at your face
 - 2DOF robotic arm sprays water at your face

-**No zones, no markers required!** The system automatically detects your phone anywhere in the camera view using advanced edge detection optimized for dark rectangular objects like phones.
+**Powered by YOLOv8!** Uses state-of-the-art object detection trained on the COCO dataset.
+No calibration, no special setup - just works with any phone in any lighting condition.

 ## Architecture